sesopenko/python-template/CONTRIBUTING.md

 - Provide aider with **accurate context** and keep conversations focused.
 - When asking aider to edit files, reference them explicitly and be specific.
 - Avoid embedding project-specific assumptions in this file; it must remain reusable.
+- When introducing or changing project workflows, prefer updating `invoke` tasks in `tasks.py` and then referencing those tasks in documentation, so aider can follow and extend the established automation pattern.

 ---